devnull03/mh-video-combiner/README.md

 - **Dynamic canvas sizing**: Canvas size adapts to the combined width and height of all videos
 - **Text overlays**: Add customizable headings and subheadings to each video
 - **TOML configuration**: Simple configuration file format
-- **Automatic normalization**: Videos are automatically resized to match heights and trimmed to the shortest duration
+- **Automatic normalization**: Videos are automatically resized to match heights and extended to longest duration
-- **Cross-platform font detection**: Automatically finds and uses system fonts
+- **Pure ffmpeg**: Ultra-fast processing using ffmpeg directly (via ffmpeg-python library)
+- **Dynamic spacing**: Text spacing automatically scales with font size

 ## Requirements

 - Python 3.12+
-- ffmpeg (must be installed separately)
+- **ffmpeg** (must be installed separately - this is the actual video processor)
-- MoviePy 2.2.1+
+- ffmpeg-python 0.2.0+ (Python wrapper - installed automatically)

 ### Installing ffmpeg